statamic/v2-docs/content/collections/kb/filesystems.md

 ### Themes
 The themes filesystem's root will be `site/themes`.

-The theme folder needs to be publicly accessible, so we've added a `url` value here too.
+The themes folder needs to be publicly accessible, so we've added a `url` value here too.
 This will let Statamic know how to access that folder from the browser.
 We'll use that for links to stylesheets, etc.

 ### Asset containers
-Each asset container gets their own filesystem.
+Each asset container gets its own filesystem.
 Now you can put them on S3, for example.

-The sample asset container included with Statamic will have it's filesystem root set to `assets`.
+The sample asset container included with Statamic will have its filesystem root set to `assets`.

 ### Server
 The server filesystem is used for finding any files that aren't moveable, those that need to always be on your server for the application to function.
 We'll use this filesystem for accessing settings, application files, and whatever else we didn't feel like typing out here because it doesn't and shouldn't matter to you.